Cluny Castle: Twenty-first century

 The castle remains privately owned and was inherited by the Baron of Cluny, Cosmo Linzee Gordon, when he reached 18 years of age in 2010.
+Cosmo's descent from the Scottish nobility (including the Earls of Strathmore and Kinghorne), links him directly to Queen Elizabeth the Queen Mother, making him a cousin to her children, including Queen Elizabeth II.

 Some scenes for the film The Queen, starring Helen Mirren, were recorded at the castle, and it has also featured on a variety of UK national television programmes.
 It is not open to the public although some corporate events, political gatherings, and conferences are catered for.
 In addition, it can be used as a wedding venue with the ceremony taking place in the private chapel, which can seat up to 100 guests.
 Overnight accommodation is available for the main guests at weddings.

 From 2006, the policies were listed on the Inventory of Gardens and Designed Landscapes in Scotland by Historic Scotland.
 It is assessed as "outstanding" in the work of art category and receives a high rating in the horticultural, arboricultural and silvicultural categories due to the Wellingtonia trees planted in the 19th century.

 During 2016 and 2017, substantial renovations were undertaken: the chapel was repainted; the roof and ceiling above the main staircases in the castle were replaced; turrets redecorated and drainage systems overhauled.
 Refurbishment work is ongoing but the majority of the restoration has been completed.
 The renovations have all been funded by the family estate.